With Amazon Business rapidly expanding into B2B distribution, food

 According to the Next Generation of B2B Purchases Report, over one-quarter of B2B buyers identify marketplaces as their most preferred purchasing channel.
 87% of respondents with 97% millennials among them buy through marketplaces more than through other channels.

-- Сonnecting suppliers and customers, so they don’t have to visit several websites, which gives you an opportunity to convert directly on your platform
+- Сonnecting suppliers and customers of the B2B food industry, so they don’t have to visit several websites, which gives you an opportunity to convert directly on your food ecommerce platform

 - Price transparency and bigger product choice

-- Opening new product categories and test them without investing in warehousing
+- Opening new product categories and testing them without investing in warehousing

-Let's get back to the statistics from the B2B report and outline the advantages of using online marketplace for B2B buyers.
+Let's get back to the statistics from the B2B report and outline the advantages of using online marketplace for B2B food distribution buyers.

-Bonus: Check out our infographics about how wholesalers can increase sales with their own marketplace platform
+Bonus: Check out our infographics about how wholesalers can increase sales with their own bulk food marketplace platform

 Personalization and segmentation